-As one example of how such recommendations cause problems, one company - to gain approval of its product - was required by officials to employ a recommended agent to assist in paperwork preparation.
+One company - to gain approval of its product - was required to employ a recommended agent to assist in paperwork preparation.
 Though the company has been in China for several decades and is familiar with the document preparation process, the company felt it had no choice but to comply.
-However, the company discovered that the recommended agent was primarily a courier: once the company prepared the paperwork, the agent simply delivered it to the government, offering little value for the company.
-Regardless, the local government has refused to accept submissions from the company directly, adding additional costs for the company.
+However, the company discovered that the recommended agent was primarily a courier: once the company prepared the paperwork, the agent simply delivered it to the government, offering little value.
+Regardless, the local government refused to accept submissions from the company directly, adding costs for the company.

-To ensure companies can choose qualified and trusted third-party providers, USCBC recommends that policy makers:
+To ensure companies can choose qualified and trusted third-party providers, USCBC recommends that policymakers:

-- Ensure that governments at all levels do not mandate use of specific third-party entities in the licensing process. - In instances where the use of a third-party service provider is required, allow the company to choose its own service provider, including international service providers licensed to undertake that work. - If a company asks the local authority for a list of local service providers, provide a list of three or more qualified third-party vendors for company consideration.
+- Ensure governments at all levels do not mandate use of specific third-party entities in the licensing process. - In instances where the use of a third-party service provider is required, allow the company to choose its own service provider, including international service providers licensed to undertake that work. - If a company asks the local authority for a list of local service providers, provide a list of three or more qualified third-party vendors.